 • Mindfulness Practices

-• Self-Awareness and
+• Self-Awareness

 • Self-Management Tools Systems Thinking & Stakeholder Analysis